rackerlabs/technical-blog/_posts/2020-06-10-get-high-throughput-and-low-latency-with-your-nvme-enabled-dual-socket-servers.md

 The need for access to high-speed, low-latency storage systems has become commonplace in today's server industry.
-Remember, only a few years ago, people considered Serial Advanced Technology Attachment (SATA) and Serial Attached Small Computer System Interface (SAS) solid-state drives (SSDs) too expensive for everyday storage use.
+Remember, only a few years ago, people considered SATA and SAS SSDs too expensive for everyday storage use.

 <!-- more -->

-Today, storage systems commonly consist of nothing but NOT AND (NAND)-based products.
+Today, storage systems commonly consist of nothing but NAND-based products.
 I remember back in 2015 reading about multimillion-dollar storage systems that could provide a few million Input/Output Operations Per Second (IOPS).
 Here we are in 2020, and I can exceed those numbers with a single system and for a few